DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 : Users must be able to choose between the different Datadog sites whenever applicable.
 See [Getting Started with Datadog Sites][2] for more information about site differences. </br></br> Your Datadog site endpoint is `http-intake.logs`.{{< region-param key="dd_site" code="true" >}}.

-Allow users to attach custom tags while setting up your integration : Tags can be set as key-value attributes in the JSON body of your integration's logs payload.
+Allow users to attach custom tags while setting up your integration : Tags can be set as key-value attributes in the JSON body of your integration's log payload.
 Datadog recommends allowing users to set custom tags for an integration.
-If the integation uses the [Send Logs API documentation][1] tags can optionally be set using the `ddtags=<TAGS>` query parameter.
+If the integration [sends logs via the API][1], tags can optionally be set using the `ddtags=<TAGS>` query parameter.

 Avoid sending logs that contain arrays in the JSON body whenever possible : While it's possible to send array data in your logs, Datadog recommends avoiding arrays as they cannot be [faceted][24].